Bonnie Ramsey

-Bonnie W. Ramsey is the Endowed Chair in Cystic Fibrosis at the University of Washington School of Medicine and the director of the Center for Clinical and Translational Research at Seattle Children's Research Institute.
-Her research focuses on treatments for cystic fibrosis.
+Bonnie W. Ramsey is an American pediatric pulmonologist and researcher.
+She is a professor emerita of pediatrics at the University of Washington School of Medicine and has held the Bonnie W. Ramsey, M.D.
+Endowed Chair in Cystic Fibrosis.
+She served as director of the Center for Clinical and Translational Research at Seattle Children’s Research Institute from 2007 to 2021.
+Her research has focused on developing new therapies for cystic fibrosis, including clinical trials supporting the first CFTR modulator therapy, ivacaftor (Kalydeco).

 Education

-Ramsey earned a BA from Stanford University in 1972, and an MD from Harvard Medical School in 1976.
-She completed a residency at Boston Children's Hospital followed by a fellowship at Seattle Children's Hospital.
+Ramsey received a B.A. from Stanford University in 1972 and an M.D. from Harvard Medical School in 1976.
+She completed pediatric residency training at Boston Children’s Hospital and training at Seattle Children’s Hospital.